dustinfast/PTC-Sim/README.md

 Interoperability between railroads is also required, as defined by the Federal Railroad Administration's Interoperable Train Control (ITC) standard.

 PTC-Sim currently implements broker-assisted EMP communication between simulated on-track devices (locomotives and 220 MHz radio base-stations) and the BOS.
 Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current device status and location are displayed graphically.
+For the simulation, each web client gets its own "sanbox", consisting of an independent broker and track/locomotive simulator.

 ## Usage

-From a Linux terminal, start the application with `./PTCSim.py`, then navigate to http://localhost:5000/ptc_sim.
+From a Linux terminal, start the application with `./sim_bos.py`, then navigate to http://localhost:5000/ptc_sim.

 ## Application Structure

 ### Components

 Each component exists as a seperate entity.
-Any communication occuring between them happens via EMP messaging.
+Communication between entities occurs via EMP messaging over TCP/IP.

-* **Back Office Server** : Provides CAD capabilities for communicating track restrictions to locomotives and displays real-time track device status and location via its website interface.
+* **Back Office Server** : Displaying real-time device and locomotive status via its web interface.
+Plans exist to also provides CAD capabilities, such as communicating track restrictions to locomotives.

-* **Message Broker**: An intermediate message translation system allowing bi-directional communication between track devices and the BOS.
-Currently, each component transports EMP messages via TCP/IP only, but future versions may demonstrate Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) messaging.
+* **Message Broker**: An intermediate message translation system allowing bi-directional communication between track devices, locomotives, and the BOS.
+Currently, each component transports EMP messages via TCP/IP only.
+Future versions will implememnt Class C (IP based multicast protocol) and Class D (IP based point-to-point protocol) messaging.

-* **Track Simulator**: Simulates a railroad and it's on-track devices:
+* **Track Simulator**: Simulates on-track devices:
-  * **Locomotives**:  Each locomotive travels along the track, broadcasting status messages and receiving CAD directives over its two 220 MHz radio transducers.
+  * **Locomotives**:  Each locomotive travels along the track, broadcasting status messages (and eventually receiving CAD directives) over its two simulated 220 MHz radio transducers.
   * **220 MHz Radio Base Stations**: Receives locomotive status messages and transmits them to the Message Broker via LAN.
   * **Waysides**: Receives status messages from it's attached switches via LAN, then broadcasts them over 220 MHz radio to the BOS.
   * **Switches**: Each switch sends its current position (OPEN, CLOSED, or ERROR) to its parent wayside at regular intervals.